 Depending on the material being pumped into the dewatering tubes, blinding can occur.
 If this happens on your project, we recommend moving the hose occasionally to open areas within the tube.
 We can provide more detailed information on request.

 PacTec has a dewatering solution to meet your needs and space constraints.
 For large open areas, larger tubes may be an ideal product for you.
-For those with limited space or access, smaller dewatering bags or roll off containers may be more ideal.
+For those with limited space or access, smaller dewatering bags or roll off container dewatering bags may be more ideal.
 We can help you decide the best methods and products based on your dewatering volume and project space.
 Reach out to our team for assistance if needed and we will be happy to help.

 Dewatering boxes are typically expensive to rent and difficult to obtain but are often a very effective method of dewatering.
 However, dewatering tubes may be a better option if you have a large volume to dewater or need to dewater faster, as tubes utilize gravity AND pressure to dewater faster than filters.
 Here is a helpful guide for determining if tubes are the right option for you.